digital-asset/docs.daml.com/docs/2.7.0/docs/deploy-daml/infrastructure-architecture/high-availability/basic-ha/overview.rst

 Replication
 ~~~~~~~~~~~

 To achieve HA, components replicate.
-All replicas of the same component are assumed to have the same trust assumptions, i.e. the operators of one replica must trust the operators of the other replicas.
+All replicas of the same component have the same trust assumptions, i.e. the operators of one replica must trust the operators of the other replicas.

 Databases
 ~~~~~~~~~